This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

 - “Fac, si facis.” – Latin: “Do it if you’re going to do it.”
 Don’t do things half-arsed.

-- “Memento mori.” – Latin: “Remember that you must die” (and therefore we should use our time wisely).
-It is also a good reminder that we don’t have anything to lose – therefore, take bigger risks.
+- “Think of yourself as dead.
+You have lived your life.
+Now take what’s left and live it properly.” – Remembering we must die is a good reminder that we don’t have anything to lose – therefore, take bigger risks.
 Steve Jobs said something similar.

 - “No!” – Oliver Sacks, scientist & author.
 He hung a sign saying “No!” above his desk as a reminder to turn down requests, so that he could do more important work.
-Be prepared to both SAY “no” (rejecting unimportant demands on our time) and HEAR “no” (attempting things, without being concerned about rejection).
+Be prepared to both SAY “no” (rejecting unimportant demands) and HEAR “no” (attempting things, without being concerned about rejection).
+This manifests in the 80/20 principle – 80% of results comes from 20% of effort, which is why to *be uncompromisingly selective*.

 - “The difficulty lies not so much in developing new ideas as in escaping from old ones.” – John Maynard Keynes, economist.
 A reminder that being “open-minded” means being capable of ERASING existing beliefs, not merely accepting new information to fit around what you already believe.